 Block Using A Rule In Gmail

-You can make Gmail send an email into trash automatically.
-You see that tiny triangle, that shows search option.
+You can make Gmail send an email into the trash automatically.
+You see that tiny triangle, that shows the search option.
 Under From, enter the email address you want to block.

-If you don’t want to delete the email but archive it, select skip the inbox option instead of selecting delete.
-Then click on apply the label.
+If you don’t want to delete the email but archive it, select the skip the inbox option instead of selecting delete.
+Then click on Apply the label.
 You can also create a new label.